Hjalmar Ekdal: Senior

 Ekdal was called up to the Sweden national team for the first time on 1 December 2021, for two friendlies against Finland in January 2022.
 However, the friendlies were cancelled two weeks later because of the COVID-19 pandemic.
 Ekdal was once again called up to the national team on 18 May 2022, for Sweden's 2022–23 UEFA Nations League games against Slovenia, Norway, and Serbia in June 2022.

-He made his full international debut for Sweden on 9 June 2022 in the UEFA Nations League game against Serbia, playing the full 90 minutes at centre back in a 0–1 loss.
+He made his full international debut for Sweden on 9 June 2022 in the UEFA Nations League game against Serbia, playing the full 90 minutes at centre back in a 1–0 loss.

 Personal life

-He is the son of journalist Lennart Ekdal and the brother of fellow footballer Albin Ekdal, who represents Spezia and the Swedish national football team.
+He is the son of journalist Lennart Ekdal and the brother of fellow footballer Albin Ekdal, who's played for Allsvenskan, Serie A and Bundesliga clubs and the Sweden national team.